MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/service-packaging-ignore-files.md

 Both types of packaging ignore files follow these standards and rules:

 - `.webappignore` or `.funcignore` files should be placed in the root folder of the desired service in your `azd` template.
 - If a `.webappignore` or `.funcignore` file exists in a service directory, the packaging process follows its rules, allowing granular control over which files are included or excluded in the service's zip archive.
-These ignore files ensure that users can independently customize file exclusions while packaging for App Services and Azure Functions.
+- These ignore files are applied based on the targeted deployment service, ensuring users can independently customize file exclusions while packaging for App Services and Azure Functions.
 - If no `.webappignore` or `.funcignore` file is present, default exclusions apply for Python (`__pycache__`, `.venv`) and Node.js (`node_modules`).

 ## Exclusion examples

-The following examples demonstrate how to include or excludes files from the packaging process using `.webappignore` or `.funcignore` files.
+In your `azd` template, add a `.webappignore` or `.funcignore` file to the root folder of the service you intend to deploy to Azure App Service or Azure Functions.
+Update the content of those ignore files to include or exclude files using the following patterns:

 # [Node.js](#tab/nodejs)